Whistleblower Policy (PDF)

 The Andrew W. Mellon Foundation (the "Foundation") is committed to lawful and ethical behavior in all of its activities and requires that its Trustees, officers, employees and consultants (collectively, "Foundation Persons") conduct themselves in a manner that complies with all applicable laws and Foundation policies.
 Set forth below is the Foundation’s policy with respect to reporting good faith concerns about the legality or propriety of actions or plans taken by Foundation Persons.

-Any Foundation Person who has a good faith concern regarding the legality or propriety of any action taken by, or contemplated to be taken by, a Foundation Person or otherwise by the Foundation, or a good faith belief that action needs to be taken for the Foundation to be in compliance with laws, policies or ethical standards, should promptly advise the Foundation's Vice President, General Counsel & Secretary (Michele S. Warman), who is responsible for the administration of this Whistleblower Policy (the "Compliance Officer").
-If the Compliance Officer is unresponsive or is the subject of the concern, the person should report the concern to the Foundation's President (Elizabeth Alexander) or to the Chairman of the Board of Trustees' Audit Committee.
+Any Foundation Person who has a good faith concern regarding the legality or propriety of any action taken by, or contemplated to be taken by, a Foundation Person or otherwise by the Foundation, or a good faith belief that action needs to be taken for the Foundation to be in compliance with laws, policies or ethical standards, should promptly advise the Foundation’s Executive Vice President, Chief Operating Officer, and General Counsel (Michele S. Warman), who is responsible for the administration of this Whistleblower Policy (the "Compliance Officer").
+If the Compliance Officer is unresponsive or is the subject of the concern, the person should report the concern to the Foundation's President (Elizabeth Alexander) or to the Chairman of the Board of Trustees' Audit Committee (Richard H. Brodhead).
 If the Compliance Officer is the subject of the reported concern, the Audit Committee will designate another person to serve as the Compliance Officer with respect to that report.
 Reports also may be made to EthicsPoint, a third-party reporting service authorized by the Foundation to receive such reports.
 Reports may be submitted to EthicsPoint via a telephone hotline: 1-844-446-5361 or website: www.mellon.ethicspoint.com.

 Reports can be made verbally or in writing, in person or anonymously.
 To the extent possible, reports should include documentation supporting the concern.
 Reports should be as detailed as possible in order to facilitate investigation.